David L. Carden: Ambassadorship

 As U.S. Ambassador, Carden oversaw the broadening engagement of the United States in Southeast Asia, which included the Obama Administration's 2011 "pivot" or "rebalance" to the region.
 Based in the U.S. Mission to ASEAN in Jakarta, he traveled throughout ASEAN's 10 member states and Asia.
 His responsibilities included supporting ASEAN as it moves toward economic integration in 2015 and advocating for the systemic changes necessary to promote peaceful and prosperous growth in the region.

 Under his leadership, the U.S. Mission addressed the issues inherent in realizing ASEAN's aspirations, including economic development, trade liberalization, intellectual property protection, developing the rule of law and more effective governance, pandemic prevention and preparedness, providing more effective responses to natural disasters, advancing health care and educational opportunities, addressing human and wildlife trafficking, terrestrial and maritime environmental protection, managing the region's fisheries and natural resources, responding to deforestation and climate change, food and water security, advancing programs to increase the resilience of ASEAN's people and institutions, promoting historical and cultural preservation, and focusing on sustainable cities.
 He worked to build alliances in the region, including facilitating efforts by the embassies of countries in the European Union and Latin America in their engagement with ASEAN.

 The U.S. Mission to ASEAN, which tripled in size during Carden's tenure, encouraged better decision making in both the ASEAN Member States and in the region.
 To this end, he hired the first ever science advisor to be posted in an American embassy or mission and advocated successfully for the creation of an ASEAN Fulbright Scholarship Program.
 The Mission also created an ASEAN-U.S. Science and Technology Fellows Program.

 Honors and awards

 In recognition of his efforts, Ambassador Carden was given the U.S. Department of State's Superior Honor Award.
 The Award was given in December 2013.
 In May, 2014 he received the Thomas Hart Benton Mural Medallion from Indiana University in recognition of his relationship and contributions to the University and for his public service.

-In 2016 and 2017, Ambassador Carden was in Residency at the Rockefeller Foundation’s Bellagio Center, where he was working on a book.
+In 2016 and 2017, Ambassador Carden was in Residency at the Rockefeller Foundation’s Bellagio Center, where he was working on his book, Mapping ASEAN.
+He also had a Residency at the Bellagio Center in 2023, when he was working on a novel.